rymoah/ca-boolfun-construction/README.md

 - ca.TestQuadraticCASboxFile -> Same as the class above, but loop instead over a list of quadratic rules contained in a file
 - ca.TestSingleCASbox -> Test the CA construction up to a specified number of variables on a single local rule

-Invoking each class without arguments prints a helper on how to use it.
+Invoking each class without arguments prints a helper with information on how to use the class.
 The class ca.TestQuadraticCASbox is the one implementing the search-ANF algorithm described in section 4 of the paper, in the particular case where the degree is 2 (i.e., we only consider quadratic functions as in the experiments presented in section 5).